hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 I mostly took on this endeavor for the challenge, to be the first one to get this lovable IDE working on this lovable device.
 I learned a LOT about Linux and building from source.
 (Did I mention that I'd never used Linux before last week?)
 In the course of this adventure, I also had a pull request accepted for VS Code's compile documentation, which was really exciting, and now I'm motivated to continue contributing to VS Code and improving the VS Code ARM7 user experience!
 So.
 Worth.
 It.

 Additional resources: [Microsoft's build-from-source guide](https://github.com/Microsoft/vscode/wiki/How-to-Contribute#build-and-run-from-source), [ARM7 pull request](https://github.com/Microsoft/vscode/pull/10923)

+## Blogging from PocketCHIP

+I recently built a website workflow ([DocPad](http://www.docpad.org) + [GitHub](http://www.github.com) + [Azure](http://azure.microsoft.com)) that allows me to author and post blog posts in plain old Markdown from just about anywhere.
+As I confirmed yesterday, that means I can even blog from my PocketCHIP!
+I essentially just grab [my website's repository on GitHub](https://github.com/hxlnt/nobadmemories.com) from my PocketCHIP Terminal, author a new blog post in Markdown, and push changes back to the repository.
+Because I have Azure set to watch and recompile when the GitHub repository changes, the DocPad deployment script will be rerun and the website will be automatically served up with updates.
+No FTP, no local node process.
+Love it.

+I'll write this up in a more detailed post soon, but in the meantime, [here's the first PocketCHIP-authored blog post I uploaded](http://nobadmemories.com/blog/2016/08/whaaa-blogging-from-my-pocketchip).

 ## Oops!
 I bricked my PocketCHIP